samuelneff/react-control-flow/README.md

 `keyGen` | `string` or `function` | Optional.
 Control over the key for each created child.
 If a `string` is passed, then it is assumed to be a property of each item.
 If a function is passed, it is called for each item with the item and index as arguments and is expected to return a uniue key.
 *rest* | *any* | Any other props provided to `<ForEach />` are passed through to each `component` instances as-is.

+# Examples

+See the unit tests under `tests` folder for many usage examples.

 # License